Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 25% Tax/NI

-Your Personal Allowance means tax/NI not exactly 20% tax for everything.
+Your Personal Allowance means tax/NI is not exactly 20% tax for everything.
 And Payments on Account make it tricky to work out how much you will actually owe HMRC from one year to the next.

 What are Payments on Account?
 Once your profits exceed £1,000, HMRC will ask for advance payments of half your previous year’s tax bill in January and July .